The Apple of His Eye ... commentary of Psalm 74

 David took offense when God was reproached by that old Philistine, Goliath.

-To fasten onto this truth, we turn to the Second Epistle of Paul the Apostle to the Corinthians in chapter two, verse fifteen and sixteen:
+To fasten onto this truth a little deeper, we turn to the Second Epistle of Paul the Apostle to the Corinthians in chapter two, verses fifteen and sixteen:

 “Arise, O God, plead…”

-Now, there is a day when God will arise, and take care of business that is at hand!
+Now, there is a day when God will arise, and take care of the business that is at hand!
 God is going to plead his own cause with all flesh.
+This will be with all 193 nations of the United Nations.

 Now, open up your Bible to the book of Jeremiah the prophet to chapter twenty-five, verse thirty-one: